Irritable Bowel Syndrome

 As many people have already discovered, the simple act of eating may, at times, activate the colon.
 This action is a normal reflex, although in IBS patients it tends to be exaggerated.
 It is sometimes helpful to eat smaller, more frequent meals to block this reflex.

 There are certain medications that help the colon by relaxing the muscles in the wall of the colon, thereby reducing the bowel pressure.
 These drugs are called antispasmodics.
-Since stress and anxiety may play a role in these symptoms, it can at times be helpful to use a mild sedative, often in combination with an antispasmodic.
+Since stress and anxiety may play a role in these symptoms, it can at times be helpful to use a mild sedative or antidepressant, sometimes in combination with an antispasmodic.
 No one drug is consistantly effective in all people with IBS and treatment is often tailored to the patient and their symptoms.
-Sometimes, antidepressant class of medications such as Serotonin blockers are used.
+Antidepressant class of medications such as Serotonin blockers are particularly helpful for tough cases.

 Physical exercise, too, is helpful.
 During exercise, the bowel typically quiets down.
 If exercise is used regularly and if physical fitness or conditioning develops, the bowel may tend to relax even during non-exercise periods.
 The invigorating effects of conditioning, of course, extend far beyond the intestine and can be recommended for general health maintenance.